-7.1 Those wishing to sign an e-petition must provide their name, postcode and a valid email address.
+7.1 Those wishing to sign an e-petition must provide the information requested by the relevant petition site.
 Only the name of the signatory will be included on the public section of the petition.

 CODES AND PROTOCOLS

 Section

 Α Members' Code of Conduct Green

 В Member and Officer Protocol Blue

 С IT Code of Practice for Members Grey

 D Planning Code of Practice for Councillors and Officers Pink

 Е Monitoring Officer Protocol Lilac